sap-tutorials/Tutorials/tutorials/cp-cf-security-xsuaa-multi-tenant/cp-cf-security-xsuaa-multi-tenant.md

 [ACCORDION-BEGIN [Step 4: ](Create a SaaS configuration file)] To make your multitenant application endpoints available for subscription to consumer subaccounts, you must register the application in the Cloud Foundry environment via the SaaS Provisioning service.

 To register your application, you need a configuration file called `config.json`.
-In this file, you specify the subscription URL, the name, and description of your application.
+In this file, you specify the subscription URL, the name and description of your application.
 The `xsappname` has to be the same as the `xsappname` in the `xs-security.json` file.

 1. Go to the `product-list` folder.